raustin9/Chorus-Game-Engine/README.md

-# Vulkan Playground
-This is just me playing around with the vulkan graphics library for fun to see what it is.
-Maybe I will do a cool project with it in here who knows?
+# Chorus Game Engine
+This is a small game engine that I am building using the Vulkan Graphics API.
+The goal is to somewhat emulate what I have done in WebGL on my Envy rendering engine, but there is a lot more overhead compared to javascript and even compared to OpenGL itself.